stiofanEimeid/graphic-design-services/README.md

 In order to submit a request for a design, users must fill out a form.
 This includes specifying the type of the design they want as well as a description of what it would feature.

 A Javascript calculator displays a quote based on user input using an AJAX call.
 Once users are happy with their order, they may submit the form and proceed to checkout.
 Payment functionality has been implemented using the Stripe API.

+#### Order List

+The Order List provides a list of all open orders as well as a list of revisions to designs submitted for approval.
+It is only viewable by the superuser.
+Clicking on any one of these individual orders will take the superuser to a detailed view of the order and revision and the option to submit a design based on the order or revision.

 #### Design Submission